 *Honoraria may not be offered to employees of the college.
 Travel expenses may only be paid consistent with guidelines published in the current Buffalo State travel manual.

 Deadlines: In general, requests for funding made during the April cycle should be for programs taking place in the following summer and fall.
 Requests for funding made during the September cycle should be for programs taking place in the fall and spring.
 Requests for funding made during the November cycle should be for programs taking place the spring.
 However, the committee will consider proposals that fall outside these general parameters.

-To Apply: Submit your proposal via email to email@example.com AND one hard copy delivered to Cleveland Hall Room 513 by the established deadline.
+To Apply: Submit your proposal via email to email@example.com.

 Requirements of Award Recipients: Applications will be reviewed by the Grant Allocation Committee.
 Decisions will be announced approximately two weeks after review by the Committee.
 All literature and advertisements pertaining to funded programs should name the Grant Allocation Committee and the Academic and Student Affairs Office as a sponsor.
 Award recipients must submit a report to the Committee at the conclusion of their program.

 Grant Proposal Review Criteria: Applicants are strongly encouraged to review the GAC Proposal Rubric which will be used to evaluate the merits of each proposal.

 The GAC is charged with soliciting and reviewing proposals for campus programs and activities, and for distributing those funds allocated to support them, with a goal of enriching the intellectual, social, and cultural needs of the Buffalo State community.